startreedata/thirdeye/README.md

 Please use Intellij and import ThirdEye as a maven project.
 Please import the code style from the file `intellij-code-style.xml`.

 ### Running ThirdEye Coordinator in debug mode
-After setting up IntelliJ, navigate to `org.apache.pinot.thirdeye.ThirdEyeCoordinator` class.
+After setting up IntelliJ, navigate to `org.apache.pinot.thirdeye.ThirdEyeServer` class.
 Press the `play ▶️` icon and choose debug.
 This should run the application.
 However, it would need the right args to start the server.

 In the debug configuration settings, set the following values:
-- Set program args to `server config/coordinator.yaml`
+- Set program args to `server config/server.yaml`

 You are all set.
 Run the debug now (you can just press the debug button) to run the server.
 By default, the server should be accessible at http://localhost:8080